Figma, Figjam, Google sheets, Google Forms, Miro, Adobe Illustrator

 The storyboard created for validation were refined according to the concerns learned from the validation interviews such as safety concerns as well as authenticity issues.

 Basically, all you have to do as a new mover is, choose 3 topics you are interested in learning and 3 that you would like to teach.
 Then you upload some proof that shows you practicing that skill you claim to teach.
 The app does the rest, by connecting you with two other people who have complementary interests.
+You can chat with the group then set up a time for a video call on the app, which is the final step of the vetting process.
+There is an option to exit a group any time.

 How is this different?

-• 3BFF creates a common ground for conversations to evolve.
+3BFF creates a common ground for conversations to evolve.
 The service knows what skills you are interested in and pairs you with others who share the same complementary interests.

-• There is a safety buffer in place.
+There is a safety buffer in place.
 The vetting of potential friends can be done directly online instead of going and chatting up someone in person.

-• It is also less awkward and there is a shared incentive to engage in conversation, which could blossom into a friendship
+It is also less awkward and there is a shared incentive to engage in conversation, which could blossom into a friendship

 Prototype